Ingredients:

 # Recipe:

-Cover the bowl and refrigerate for 1-2 hours.
+4. Cover the chickpea mixture and refrigerate for 1 - 2 hours.